 The above Regulations impose a statutory obligation on the landlord to ensure that all electrical appliances in the property are safe, which includes that they should carry a CE marking and have written instructions for operation.
 We strongly recommend an annual portable appliance test is carried out.
 Cabling, fuses and plugs must also be inspected and replaced where necessary with the correct rating for that particular appliance in order to comply with the Plugs and Sockets etc. (Safety) Regulations 1994.

 It is the landlord’s responsibility to ensure that the EPC is available to prospective tenants (unless the property is exempt).
-An EPC is valid for ten years from date of issue.
+An EPC is valid for ten years from date of issue and must have a minimum energy performance rating of E or higher.

 Under this Act an obligation is placed on the landlord to provide the tenant’s contact details to the relevant water company at the end of the tenancy or they will become jointly and severally liable for any unpaid water charges during the tenancy.